-- (iii) costs of maintenance, landscaping, decorating, repairs, renewals and alterations not reimbursed by insurancé; - (iv) costs of water, electricity, natural gas, telephone service and all other utilities and services whether furnished by the City or purchased by the City and furnished by independent contractors at or for the Airport; - (v) costs of rentals of real property; - (vi) costs of rentals of equipment or other personal property; - (vii) costs of premiums for insurance, including property damage, public liability, burglary, bonds of employees, workers' compensation, disability, automobile, and all other insurance covering the Airport or its operations; - (viii) the amount of any judgment or settlement arising as a result of the City's ownership, operation and maintenance of the Airport payable by the City during that Fiscal Year, including, without limitation, the amount of any judgment or settlement arising as a result of claims, actions, proceedings or suits alleging a taking of property or interests in property without just compensation, trespass, nuisance, property damage, personal injury or similar claims, actions, proceedings or suits based upon the environmental impacts, including, without limitation, those resulting from the use of the Airport for the landing and taking off of aircraft;
+(iii) costs of maintenance, landscaping, decorating, repairs, renewals and alterations not reimbursed by insurance;

+(iv) costs of water, electricity, natural gas, telephone service and all other utilities and services whether furnished by the City or purchased by the City and furnished by independent contractors at or for the Airport;

+(v) costs of rentals of real property;

+(vi) costs of rentals of equipment or other personal property;

+(vii) costs of premiums for insurance, including property damage, public liability, burglary, bonds of employees, workers' compensation, disability, automobile, and all other insurance covering the Airport or its operations;

+(viii) the amount of any judgment or settlement arising as a result of the City's ownership, operation and maintenance of the Airport payable by the City during that Fiscal Year, including, without limitation, the amount of any judgment or settlement arising as a result of claims, actions, proceedings or suits alleging a taking of property or interests in property without-just compensation, trespass, nuisance, property damage, personal injury or similar claims, actions, proceedings or suits based upon the environmental impacts, including, without limitation, those resulting from the use of the Airport for the landing and taking off of aircraft:

+and the second sec (ix) costs incurred in collecting and attempting to collect any sums due the City in connection with the operation of the Airport;

+costs of advertising at or for the Airport; (x)

+at tab

-- (ix) costs incurred in collecting and attempting to collect any sums due the City in connection with the operation of the Airport; - (x) costs of advertising at or for the Airport; - (xi) compensation paid or credited to persons or firms appointed or engaged, from time to time, to render advice and perform architectural, engineering, construction management, financial, legal, accounting, testing, consulting or other professional services in connection with the Airport; - (xii) any other cost incurred or allocated to the Airport necessary to comply with any valid rule, regulation, policy or order of any federal, state or local government, agency or court; and - (xiii) all other direct and indirect expenses, whether similar or dissimilar, which arise out of the City's ownership, operation or maintenance of the Airport, including any taxes payable by the City which may be lawfully imposed upon the Airport.
+(xi) compensation paid or credited/to persons or firms appointed or engaged, from time to time, to render advice and perform architectural, engineering, construction management, financial legal, accounting, testing, consulting or other professional services in connection with the Airport;

+their to solve and the high or between the server of the server of •.•. $I \in I$ (xii) any other cost incurred or allocated to the Airport necessary to comply with any valid rule, regulation, policy or order of any federal, state or local government, agency or court; and the start of the start bound of the start of the start of the start start of the start start of the server and the same care show donate sufficiency of the based of ene and a property property of an and and and and tore . (-);

+(xiii) all other direct and indirect expenses, whether similar or dissimilar, which arise out of the City's ownership, operation or maintenance of the Airport, including any taxes payable by the City which may be lawfully imposed upon the Airport.